conatusassistant/conatus-debug-new/DEBUGGING_SUMMARY.md

    This will install all dependencies including the optional ones (`bufferutil` and `utf-8-validate`).

-3. **Create or verify the .env.local file:**
+3. **Verify the .env.local file:**
-   The `.env.local` file has been created in the repository with the necessary values.
-Verify it exists in the web directory:
+   The `.env.local` file has been created in the repository with the necessary values:
    ```
    NEXT_PUBLIC_SUPABASE_URL=https://rtukhuijpcljqzqkqoxz.supabase.co
    NEXT_PUBLIC_SUPABASE_ANON_KEY=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9...